Akuli/oomph/docs/union.md

 In general, `as` can do any conversions with unions: it can convert from a union type to a non-union like in the above example, or vice versa, or from one union type to another.
+It is an error if neither of the types is a union type.

 ## Switch